 Point cloud fly-through of Duisburg waterworks scanned by NavVis M6

 For buildings not designed as BIM models, emerging technologies will play a significant role in providing a platform for smart cities.
-Innovative surveying techniques from NavVis are already playing a key role in the development of a highly ambitious smart city project being implemented by the City of Duisburg in Germany.
+Innovative indoor mapping and surveying techniques from NavVis are already playing a key role in the development of a highly ambitious smart city project being implemented by the City of Duisburg in Germany.

 Telecoms giant Huawei will transform the city with new state-of-the-art ICT infrastructure.
 The project will deploy the NavVis M6 Indoor Mobile Mapping System to quickly scan large existing buildings and digitize indoor environments for various smart city use cases such as eGovernment, tourism, facility management, retail and more.

-The city of Singapore is leading the field in this area having started the development of its own dynamic 3D digital model, a ‘digital twin’ of the city that incorporates data from Internet of Things devices, plus real time dynamic data, including information from the Internet and from other sources.
+The city of Singapore is leading the field in this area having started the development of its own dynamic 3D digital model, a ‘digital twin’ of the city that incorporates data from Internet of Things devices, plus real time dynamic data, including information from the Internet and other sources.

 The model will enable users from different sectors to develop sophisticated tools and applications, test-bed new concepts and services, and research new technologies to solve emerging challenges faced by the city.
 It’s an inspiring prototype for the kind of brave new digital we could all be living in in the not too distant future.